-Although cast iron is not indestructible, particularly the enamel liner, it more likely to take hits from home use.
-And this is a significant factor when purchasing a teapot, especially if you’re buying it as a gift or souvenir.
+Although cast iron is not indestructible, particularly the enamel liner, it is more likely to take hits from home use.
+The durability is a significant factor when purchasing a teapot, especially if you buy it as a gift or souvenir.

 Which Has Better Heat Retention?

 The thermal density of cast iron teapots is both adventurous and detrimental.
 Cast iron can quickly draw a lot of heat from your tea initially.
 But when hot, cast iron retains heat longer than other materials.